emk/heroku-buildpack-rust/README.md

 - Caching of builds between deployments.
 - Automatic updates to the latest stable Rust by default.
 - Optional pinning of Rust to a specific version.
+- Support for `export` so that other buildpacks can access the Rust toolchain.

 For an example project, see [heroku-rust-cargo-hello][].